Lucid Chain Wizard Specification

 Value Description

 ITUser Currently it does not provide any privileges.
-In the future it will do it.
+In the future it might do it.

 ITopProfile